frenck/python-elgato/README.md

 [![Support Frenck on Patreon][patreon-shield]][patreon]

-Asynchronous Python client for Elgato Key Lights.
+Asynchronous Python client for Elgato Lights.

 ## About

-This package allows you to control and monitor Elgato Key Light devices programmatically.
-It is mainly created to allow third-party programs to automate the behavior of an Elgato Key Light device.
+This package allows you to control and monitor Elgato Light devices programmatically.
+It is mainly created to allow third-party programs to automate the behavior of an Elgato Light device.

+Known compatible and tested Elgato devices:

+- Elgato Key Light
+- Elgato Key Light Air
+- Elgato Light Strip

 ## Installation